University of Tennessee–Martin Scholarships (2025–2026) | Automatic, Competitive, & Hidden Aid

 FAQ

 Do I need to apply separately?
-No — all three awards are automatic when you apply for admission by the priority deadline.
+No — all merit scholarships are automatic with timely admission.
+Apply by February 1 for strongest consideration.

 🏆 Flagship Scholarships (highly competitive, limited slots)